-Bumbling Inspector Clouseau’s adventures seem to have come to an end when he is mistakenly declared dead.
+The adventures of bumbling Jacques Clouseau (Peter Sellers) – now elevated to Chief Inspector – of the Sûreté seem to have come to an end when he is mistakenly declared dead.

 However, the disaster-prone detective is, in fact, alive and well and takes advantage of the situation to launch an undercover investigation into his own murder, adopting a variety of cunning disguises.

-There are so many comedy turns hanging from a slender plotline in this helping of Inspector Clouseau from Peter Sellers that it tends to sag in places.
+There are so many comedy turns hanging from a slender plotline in this helping of Inspector Clouseau that it tends to sag in places.

 But there are still plenty of laughs as Clouseau goes on the trail of drug smugglers, taking his boss, Chief Inspector Dreyfus (Herbert Lom), beyond the end of his tether.